 With gender-fluid drapes and focus on material, Antar-Agni also addresses “that small percent of authors, bloggers, innovative and sportspeople who will get our philosophy,” says Dubey, 31, who hails from Gorakhpur in UP.
-At his first show five years in the past, approximately 30% of his clients for menswear were ladies.
-“So we introduced in androgyny.
+At his first show five years ago, approximately 30% of his clients for menswear were ladies.
+“So we introduced androgyny.
 We proved that drapes and cuts are important, with awareness at the ‘wearability component and how the cloth falls for your shoulder, the way you manage the strains across the body”.
 Sneakers paintings nicely with this label, and he brought jackets closing 12 months.
 He calls them “enhancers — one layer that you could upload on to any outfit.”
 With this season’s Into the Light collection, Dubey has explored “simplicity and freedom from inhibitions and stereotypes.”

 Lessons from Woolmark